The best online sales today: Apple AirPods Max, Instant Pot, Oxo and more | CNN Underscored

 Deals you may have missed

 When it comes to outdoor fire pits, you can’t beat the quality of Solo Stove, and right now the brand is offering some extra fall savings on the fan-favorite Bonfire to help you get those marshmallows roasting.
-For $240 when you use the promo code STEVEO, down from the original $349.99, you can get this smokeless portable fire pit with a 360-degree Airflow Design made to ensure even heating.
+For $249.99 , down from the original $349.99, you can get this smokeless portable fire pit with a 360-degree Airflow Design made to ensure even heating.
 The Bonfire is also made from stainless steel for added durability and requires minimal cleanup when you’re done using it.

 ——————————————————————————————————————————————————